misaka0u0/MscProject/README.md

 <header>

   # Msc Project
-_A backup, record and virsion control of my msc project_
+_A backup, record and virsion control of my msc project_]

+record is just for a record, need to be changed more academic.

   A brief introduction(modification needed):
   	Using video recorded looking down a microscope, it is possible to use blood cells as “tracer particles” to work out what the blood flow is (using particle image velocimetry, or PIV).
 However, it is known that some analysis methods contain subtle biases caused by out of focus cells, and these biases are hard to quantify - let alone correct for.
 This project will implement and evaluate one proposed strategy for correcting for bias.
 The methodology is based on the classic concept of an "inverse problem", as commonly found in physics: it is comparatively easy to predict what measurements will be made if you know the true underlying flow, and this can be leveraged to help solve the inverse problem (what is the true flow, given the measurements).
 The project will involve scientific image processing, and learning about and applying the mathematics of image formation and deconvolution.
 The project could potentially have a small experimental component, characterizing experimental images of tracer particles down a microscope, but this is not essential.